 But what about a Yes No tarot reading?
 There is an art to phrasing your yes no questions so that the tarot can work its magic.
 The key is to use the information revealed by the first card to prompt the next question, continually peeling back the layers to reveal the full story.
 For instance, follow up “Will I get the job I applied for?” with clarifying questions such as, "Am I the committee's top candidate or are there other favored candidates in the running?" or "Is this job everything I'm hoping it will be?" or "Are there other opportunities headed my way for which I am better suited?”
 In this way, the reading becomes deeper and more insightful, opening your mind to limitless possibilities rather than finite outcomes.

 Death or Health Questions: Inquiries that relate to either death or health tend to have very black-and-white answers.
 Asking whether a loved one will regain health and return home from the hospital, for example, won’t generally offer very much insight since you can’t do very much to affect the outcome of another’s health struggle.
-Rather than asking about the outcome of health issues, try pursuing a line of questioning that will help you take ownership over the situation.
+Rather than asking about the outcome of health issues, try pursuing a line of questioning that will help you take ownership of the situation.
 If you know your loved one is suffering, ask the tarot how you can offer support in order to increase the chances of regaining health.

 Anything that takes the power out of your hands: Tarot is meant to be a tool for self-knowledge.
-That self-knowledge is meant to empower you to make the best decisions.
+Self-knowledge is meant to empower you to make the best decisions.
 Any questions that give away your power or agency aren’t helpful.
 Remember, the future isn’t set in stone and the tarot can only reflect the energy of the moment and where it might flow next based on that.
 Trying to ask it a question where the answer must be a fixed outcome abdicates your free will to change things.

 You're feeling grounded.
 You've set your intention.
 You're clear about your questions.
 Continue reading about common beginner tarot spreads or delve into some of our psychic's favorite advanced tarot spreads.